billahdotdev/billahdotdev/README.md

 My path took an exciting turn when I discovered coding, captivated by its potential.
 During the pandemic, I combined these two passions, building digital experiences that genuinely impact people's lives.
 Every project is a new lesson, and I believe that continuous growth comes from staying curious and adapting at every step.
-If you’re looking for someone who understands both code and commerce—I’d love to help.
+If you're looking for someone who understands both code and commerce, I would love to help.

 👩‍💻 I Speak:
 English, Bangla(Native), Taglish, and of course JavaScript!